 One of the big problems home buyers face when searching for houses or sections on any NZ property website, is that they may not have any idea of what sort of monetary figure the seller is looking at selling the property for.
 Many houses and sections are advertised without any price indication at all.
-However when searching through property listings on Trade Me Property, there is a way to get a basic ballpark figure of what the selling agent or private house seller possibly expects the property could sell for.
+Often agents won't give potential buyers any indicative of price, especially if it is being sold by tender, deadline sale or auction.
+However when searching through property listings on Trade Me Property, there is a way to get a basic ballpark figure of what the selling agent or private house seller possibly expects the property could possibly sell for.
 No one wants to overpay for a house, so having as much pricing information as possible is essential for any NZ home buyer.

 But even if the price is not listed, or it is being sold as an auction, tender or negotiation, there is still a way for potential buyers to find out the 'Expected Sale Price' which the seller has inputted into their listing.
 The way to do this is relatively simple, and many people may already know this little trick.
 But we were surprised at how many people weren't aware of it until we showed them.
 Some first home buyers for example who are new to the property market may not be aware of this little trick.

-TUTORIAL: How to find the 'Expected Sale Price' of a property on Trade Me Property
+TUTORIAL: How to find the 'Expected Sale Price' figure inputted into a property listing on Trade Me Property